REGULATIONS OF STUDENT MOBILITY FOR TRAINEESHIP (SMT)

 - a copy of the required insurance (minimum health insurance and accident insurance).

 All changes made to the Learning Agreement require confirmation in writing and acceptance of the host institution, home university and student.
 Changes are to be made by completing "During the Mobility" document, so-called "Changes to the Original Learning Agreement" which is an integral part of the Learning Agreement.
+Changes are possible within 1 month from the start of the students/graduate traineeship.

 The final confirmation of the student's participation in the mobility is Learning Agreement for a Traineeship signed by the host institution, sending institution and the student and signing grant agreement with the International Relations Office of the Opole University of Technology.